deeperdolphin/papers/spectrum.md

 ### 5.3.2 Memory Efficiency

 The efficiency of Spectrum is particularly evident when comparing it to QLoRA in distributed training settings using DeepSpeed Zero3.
 As shown in Table 1, Spectrum-50 and Spectrum-25 achieve 17.72% and 23.05% memory savings per GPU, respectively, compared to full fine-tuning.
-In contrast, QLoRA offers only 14.73% memory savings.
+In contrast, QLoRA offers 14.73% memory savings.

 However, it is important to note that QLoRA exhibits better memory efficiency than Spectrum when training on a single GPU (Table 2).
 The major drawback for Spectrum's efficiency on single GPUs is that while we're only training the top n% of the model's highest SNR layers - we do still need to load the entire model into memory.
 The efficiency gains for Spectrum come from only updating the graidents for the selected layers, which uses comparitively less memory than updating the entire model.
 This also explains why it is so much more efficient in distributed environments like Deepspeed Zero3 and Fully Sharded Data Parallel (FSDP), as these allow us to train the model in a sharded manner across multiple GPUs, making the per gpu model memory footprint *much* lower.